Flourless Double Chocolate Cake

 - ½ cup heavy cream

-- Grease an 8" round cake pan, place a parchment round in the bottom of pan and grease the paper.
+- Grease an 8" round cake pan, place a parchment round in the bottom of the pan, then grease the paper.
 Set aside.

-- Put the chocolate and butter in a large microwave-safe bowl, and stop and stir at 30 second intervals till the butter and chips are melted.
+- Put the chocolate and butter in a large microwave-safe bowl, and stop and stir at 30-second intervals till the butter and chips are melted.
 Stir until the chips melt and the mixture is smooth.